Shinta Mani Angkor

 Clean water, bicycles and education for all

-Award-winning free hospitality school
+Free-of-charge hospitality school

-The Shinta Mani opened a free of charge hospitality training school in 2004 to provide underprivileged Cambodian youth with skills to secure future employment.
+The Shinta Mani opened a free-of-charge hospitality training school in 2004 to provide underprivileged Cambodian youth with skills to secure future employment.

 Pioneering healthy and natural vegetables